 A spinal cord stimulator implant is a device that is surgically placed under your skin.
-Its role is to send mild mild electric currents to your spinal cord that stimulates the nerves in areas with pain.
+Its role is to send mild electric currents to your spinal cord that stimulates the nerves in areas with pain.
 Electrical pulses modify pain signals from reaching the brain.

 Types of Spinal Cord Stimulator Implant